NHTSA to investigate Florida Tesla crash that killed 2 - KTVZ

 AP Auto Writer

 DETROIT (AP) — The U.S. government’s auto safety watchdog is sending investigators to another Tesla crash.
 This one was along Interstate 75 in Florida on Wednesday.
 The National Highway Traffic Safety Administration confirmed Friday that it sent a Special Crash Investigations team to probe the crash into the back of a semi-trailer at a rest area near Gainesville.
 The agency would not say if the Tesla was operating on one of the company’s partially automated driving systems.
-The Gainesville Sun reported that the Tesla was traveling on Interstate 75 and for an unknown reason, exited into a rest area.
+The Florida Highway Patrol reported that the Tesla was traveling on Interstate 75 and for an unknown reason, exited into a rest area.
 It then hit a parked Walmart Freightliner tractor-trailer.
-The newspaper said the driver and passenger, both from Lompoc, California, were pronounced dead at the scene.
+The driver and passenger, both from Lompoc, California, were pronounced dead at the scene.